github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 The JavaScript analysis can be customized by adding library models in data extension files.

-A data extension for JavaScript is a YAML file of form:
+A data extension for JavaScript is a YAML file of the form:

 .. code-block:: yaml